openenclave/openenclave/docs/GettingStartedDocs/SGX1FLCGettingStarted.md

 ### Install

- Follow the instructions [here](InstallInfo.md) to install SDK the compiled Open Enclave.
+ Follow the instructions [here](InstallInfo.md) to install the Open Enclave SDK built above.